HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 - `area_km2`: delineated catchment area when available.
 - `tags`: semicolon-separated provenance tags.
 - `enabled`: boolean flag used by downstream catalog loaders.

+`selected_sites.csv` contains the same core fields plus review fields for the snapped outlet when available:

+- `x_outlet_snapped`: snapped outlet x coordinate.
+- `y_outlet_snapped`: snapped outlet y coordinate.
+- `outlet_snap_distance_m`: distance between the original candidate outlet and the snapped outlet, in projected metres.

+With `bdtopage_then_dem`, the catalog outlet coordinates are the reference- network point used for delineation.
+The outlet GeoJSON keeps the pre-reference station coordinates in `reference_network_original_x/y` and the projected reference point in `reference_network_x/y`.

+For station-led workflows, flow-station distance criteria are evaluated against the final displayed outlet.
+If a DEM delineation snapped the outlet, this means the station-to-outlet distance is recomputed from the station location to the snapped outlet rather than trusting an imported pre-snap distance.

 `selection_decisions.jsonl` contains one final decision per candidate basin.
 `criteria_components.jsonl` contains the detailed criterion evidence behind